-- Making Safeguarding Personal (MSP) states that a person should be engaged in the conversation about how best to respond to their safeguarding situation, enhancing choice, control, quality of life, wellbeing and safety.
-Safeguarding should be person led and outcome focused. - There is a presumption that adults have the capacity to make decisions about themselves and that vulnerable people will make their own decisions therefore the views and consent of the adult must be sought.
-This does not replace the duty to override consent where appropriate. - It may also be appropriate to consider the trauma or fear associated with being a victim of domestic abuse and its effect on a person's ability to make decisions that are safe. - In order to enable this the Local Authority MUST arrange for an independent advocate to represent and support where the adult has "substantial difficulties" with the process and there is no other appropriate adult to assist.
-Where possible, the adult must consent to the advocate.
+- Making Safeguarding Personal (MSP)16 states that a person should be engaged in the conversation about how best to respond to their safeguarding situation, enhancing choice, control, quality of life, wellbeing and safety.
+Safeguarding should be person led and outcome focused. - There is a presumption that adults have the capacity to make decisions about themselves and that people will make their own decisions therefore the views and consent of the adult must be sought.
+This does not replace the duty to override consent where appropriate.